 When requesting a test, you'll be asked for details such as your name, mobile phone number and address.

-If you have symptoms you must isolate at home for 10 days and anyone else in your home must isolate for 14 days.
+If you have symptoms you must isolate at home for 10 days.
+Anyone else in your home must also isolate for 10 days.